ogcincubator/iliad-apis-features/patterns/readme.md

     sosa:hasSimpleResult "Unspecified" .
 ```

-While this may appear more verbose than the first example, note that each of the member `Observations` of the collection is essentially an `observedProperty`/`result` pair, which couples the definition of the component to the result component directly.
+While this may appear more verbose than the first example, note that each of the member `Observations` of the collection is merely an `observedProperty`/`result` pair, which couples the definition of the component to the result component directly.
 For one of the `observations` additional detail is included regarding the procedure related to the `count` observation.
 All the other observation properties, including the geometry, are 'inherited' from the collection (a geometry element is required to satisfy GeoJSON requirements, so has a null value here).